 To get involved, talk to your professors to see which of them would like to participate in Summer Research.
 One of them may have an ongoing project, an idea for a new one, or you might propose a project to work on together.

 You also can contact the Center for Student Research to talk about opportunities.
-You can apply for participation starting at the end of your first year through the summer preceding graduation.
+Randolph College undergraduates can apply for participation starting at the end of your first year through the summer preceding graduation as long as you are still enrolled in the College through the following fall semester.
 We use a grant proposal process to select projects.

 Launched in the summer of 2000 with a $192,000 grant from the Jessie Ball duPont Fund, the program is open to students and faculty in all disciplines.
 For more information on the Randolph Summer Student/Faculty Research Program, contact us.